uaarg/uaarg.github.io/collections/_posts/2022-06-22-uaarg-elections.md

    positions (i.e. the positions the candidate did not select) will be the runner up.

-## Election Period (1 Week)
+## Election Period (1.5 Weeks)

 All UAARG members can then vote on who will take the positions.
-We will be using a preferential voting system - platform still to be determined.
+We will be using an anonymous preferential voting system facilitated by the election system on Bears Den.

+If there is only one candidate for a position, they will be automatically elected.

 At the end of this period, winning candidates will be announced on Discord.